Lab in KU Medical Center incubator switches to coronavirus test to meet community need

 That pharmacogenomic laboratory, Sinochips Diagnostics, opened in August 2019 inside the on-campus business incubator.
 Sinochips Diagnostics leased space in the remodeled Bioscience & Technology Business Center, which was designed to boost commercialization of KU research.
 The center is in in Breidenthal Hall, just down the street from the Health Education Building.

-Lowell Tilzer, M.D., Ph.D., a long-time professor and the former chair of the Department of Pathology and Laboratory Medicine at KU Medical Center, was selected as its medical director.
+Lowell Tilzer, M.D., Ph.D., a long-time professor and the former chair of the Department of Pathology & Laboratory Medicine at KU Medical Center, was selected as its medical director.

 The next few months were dedicated to the time-consuming tasks to ramp up a lab - hiring staff, setting up protocols, developing operating procedures, obtaining accreditation.
 And then life intervened.